Questions and Answers about Stormwater

 How will the stormwater utility protect arroyos and open space?

-Ten percent of annual stormwater fee revenue is used for green projects that combine stormwater management with the preservation of open spaces, arroyos and wilderness areas.
-The funds set aside for green projects also help fund City park pond projects.
+Ten percent of annual stormwater fee revenue is used for projects that preserve open space and greenways while channeling or retaining stormwater runoff.
+The funds set aside for green projects also help fund park pond projects.

 Who pays stormwater fees?

-Properties paying the fee include privately owned parcels and property owned by organizations, El Paso County, the City of El Paso and El Paso Water Utilities, as well as commercial, industrial and residential properties.
-Federal properties, State properties and public institutions of higher education are exempt, as well as undeveloped lots and agricultural land.
-School districts and nonprofit social service agencies are billed at a reduced rate.
+Stormwater fees are assessed for property owned by organizations, El Paso County and City government and El Paso Water Utilities, as well as commercial, industrial and residential properties.
+Federal and state agencies, public institutions of higher education, the Housing Authority of the City of El Paso and independent school districts are exempt, as well as undeveloped lots and agricultural land.
+Churches and nonprofit social service agencies are billed at a reduced rate.

 What are stormwater fees used for?

-The stormwater fee funds system operations, maintenance and capital improvements projects, as well as open space and park pond projects.
-Fees are based on the amount of impervious (non-porous) surface areas.
-They are used only for stormwater utility expenses.
+The fees are used only for stormwater utility expenses.
+They fund system operations, maintenance and capital improvement projects, as well as open space and green projects.
+Fees are based on the amount of impervious surface areas.

 What is an impervious surface?

-Impervious surface includes any area that has been disturbed from its natural condition in a way that reduces the ability of the surface to absorb water into the soil.
-Examples include, but are not limited to, compacted soils, buildings, pavement, parking lots, driveways, sidewalks, and any other man-made structure or surface built or laid on the natural surface of the land that increases, concentrates or otherwise alters stormwater runoff so that flows are increased.
-For billing purposes, xeriscape landscaping is considered pervious.
+Impervious surfaces includes any nonporous area that has been disturbed from its natural condition in a way that reduces the ability of the surface to absorb water into the soil.
+Examples are compacted soils, buildings, pavement, parking lots, driveways, sidewalks and other man-made structures or surfaces built or laid on the natural surface of the land that alter stormwater runoff so that flows are increased.
+For billing purposes, turf, xeriscaped areas, driveways, walkways and sidewalks are not included.

 How is the amount of impervious area calculated?